Radar OSS or Radar Cloud? An Honest Take on When to Use Each

 We watched Lens do the mandatory-login dance in 2024.
 We're not doing that.
 It's why we open-sourced Radar in the first place.

-The Free tier of Radar exists precisely so a solo engineer at a small team can try the hosted version without pulling out a credit card.
-1 cluster, up to 10 nodes, 24-hour timeline retention, unlimited teammates in your workspace.
+The Free tier of Radar Cloud exists precisely so a solo engineer at a small team can try the hosted version without pulling out a credit card.
+3 clusters, unlimited nodes, unlimited teammates, full SAML / OIDC SSO, the full product UX.
 If that's enough for you, stay there forever.
 We're fine with it.

 We're not going to push you to a plan you don't need.
 The Free tier is a real product, not a 14-day trial dressed up.